mindtastic/bouncer/README.md

 ## Setup instructions

-This service uses Keycloak with a PostgreSQL database for user management.
-Spin up the containers using
+In production, this service uses Ory Kratos with a PostgreSQL database for user management.

-    docker compose up

-To run the production configuration, run
+For local testing, you can use the standard package of Kratos with SQLite:

-    docker compose -f docker-compose.prod.yml up
+    docker compose -f quickstart.yml up --build

-The Keycloak admin console should then be reachable at
+The Kratos public API will be reachable at

-    localhost:8080

-## Files

-**Base configuration:**
-docker-compose.yml

-**Overrides for dev and testing configuration** (applied by default):
-docker-compose.override.yml

-**Overrides for production configuration:**
-docker-compose.prod.yml
+    localhost:4433

+With the admin endpoint at

+    localhost:4434

-## REST Endpoints
+## Configuration

-Documentation of built-in endpoints to communicate with Keycloak via REST API can be found in the api folder.
+The Kratos configuration file can be found in /config/kratos.yml.

+*Note:* The config file **must** be named kratos.yml.